 The Energy Executives Training programme (EET) builds new relationships between the international business community and their potential business partners in the Dutch industrial sector, business community and knowledge institutions.
-In 2022 the programme focuses on the offshore wind energy and hydrogen sectors in promising international markets.
+The programme focuses on the offshore wind energy and hydrogen sectors in promising international markets.
 Specifically in those countries where there are potential opportunities for the Dutch business community but the relationship with the Netherlands has not been fully developed.

 EET is a knowledge and networking programme aimed at creating long-lasting business relationships.
 It offers international senior executives, CEOs and business representatives a chance to:

 - interact with their counterparts within the Dutch business community; and

 - knowledge and expert consultation sessions in the Netherlands and abroad;